projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 ===============

 Virtual-processor identifier (VPID) is a hardware feature to optimize TLB management.
-When VPID is enable, hardware will add a tag for TLB of a logical processor and cache information for multiple linear-address spaces.
+When VPID is enabled, hardware will add a tag for the TLB of a logical processor and cache information for multiple linear-address spaces.
 VMX transitions may retain cached information and the logical processor switches to a different address space, avoiding unnecessary